KevenSoares/Chronometer/README.md

 # Chronometer
-It's a countdown timer project.
+It's a countdown timer project, using arduino.